Optimization on Weak Riemannian Manifolds: Introduction

 where $\nabla f$ denotes Riemannian gradient of $f$. \end{theorem} This recovers the familiar necessary condition from finite-dimensional optimization~\cite{Bou23}.
 To extend first-order optimality conditions to algorithms, we show that under an additional assumption ensuring sufficient structure on weak Riemannian manifolds, the classical finite-dimensional convergence result for the Riemannian gradient descent \cite{Bou23} carries over to our present setting. \begin{theorem} All accumulation points of the sequence of iterates $(p_n)_{n\in \mathbb{N}}$ generated by the Riemannian descent algorithm are critical points, and

-where $\vvvert \cdot \vvvert$ is the norm induced by the weak Riemannian metric. \end{theorem} Second order optimality is more complicated due to intricate structure arising in the critical points of the Hessian (cf. e.g.\ \Cref{ex:Eli_curves}).
+where $\vvvert \cdot \vvvert$ is the norm induced by the weak Riemannian metric. \end{theorem} Second order optimality is more complicated due to intricate structure arising in the critical points of the Hessian (cf. e.g.\ Example \ref{ex:Eli_curves}).
 Nevertheless, one can prove the following: \begin{theorem}[Second-Order Optimality] A point $p\in M$ with $\nabla f(p) = 0$ and $\Hess f(p)$ positive-definite is a local minimizer if and only if the Riemannian Hessian is coercive at that point, i.e. there exists $\mu >0$ such that

 \end{theorem} Unlike the finite-dimensional setting--where positive definiteness of the Hessian suffices--coercivity is more restrictive here, failing to follow from positive definiteness on weak Riemannian manifolds.
 Note that this describes a typical phenomenon beyond Hilbert spaces.
-For example it is well known that convexity properties on functions used in finite dimensional optimization, typically force a Banach space to either be reflexive or even a Hilbert space (see e.g. \cite{BaW25,3279480}).\\ To establish second-order optimality conditions that provide, in addition to necessary conditions, a sufficient condition for local minima, we require several additional properties of the underlying weak Riemannian manifold.
+For example it is well known that convexity properties on functions used in finite dimensional optimization, typically force a Banach space to either be reflexive or even a Hilbert space (see e.g. \cite{BaW25,3279480}).

+To establish second-order optimality conditions that provide, in addition to necessary conditions, a sufficient condition for local minima, we require several additional properties of the underlying weak Riemannian manifold.
 These properties ensure that the Hessian is well behaved and allow us to draw conclusions about local extrema.
 A weak Riemannian manifold satisfying these properties will be called a \textit{Hesse manifold}.
 We show that Hesse manifolds constitute a refinement of the existing classification into weak, robust, and strong Riemannian manifolds.
 In particular, we demonstrate that: \begin{theorem} Every robust Riemannian $C^\infty$- manifold $(M,g)$ is a Hesse manifold. \end{theorem} We then study the robust metrics introduced in \cite{MMM13} with respect to their application in optimization.
 As a new result, we prove that the class of elastic metrics from shape analysis are robust.
 Summing up, this leads to the following hierarchy of Riemannian manifolds:

 The structure of the article is as follows: To establish Riemannian optimization on weak Riemannian manifolds, we first address the primary structural challenges.
 Section~\ref{sec: weak Riem mfds} introduces two fundamental restrictions enabling Riemannian optimization in this generality, presents examples of pathological behavior without them, and verifies that these restrictions preserve the essential structure of weak Riemannian manifolds.